ktonge/Stock-Analysis-with-Excel/README.md

 ![initialcode](https://github.com/ktonge/Stock_Analysis/blob/main/initialcode.png)

 The main issue with this method was how long it took.
-It was a quick method to put together, and looks relatively short, but its also repetatively looking through the loops.
+It was a quick method to put together, but its also repetatively looking through the loops over and over again to pull information

 ### Refactored Code

-The refactored code was incredibly difficult for me.
+The refactored code was incredibly difficult for me,  I had to do alot of debugging and reformmating to get it to work.
 It took alot more time to put together, however, the effects on efficiency was pretty incredible.

 ![refactoredcode](https://github.com/ktonge/Stock_Analysis/blob/main/refactored_code1.png)
 ![refactoredcode](https://github.com/ktonge/Stock_Analysis/blob/main/refactored_code2.png)

-Summary
+A combination of three arrays store information, that way its going through the data in a much more organized way.

+##Summary

 I think the benefits of refactoring data are best shown in the images below:
 ![runtime](https://github.com/ktonge/Stock_Analysis/blob/main/VBA_Challenge_2018.png.png)
 ![runtimerefactored](https://github.com/ktonge/Stock_Analysis/blob/main/VBA_Challenge_2018refactored.png.png)